skeeto/twenty-sided-tale/twenty-sided-tale.markdown

 island in civil war: He levied a tax on ships stopping in port, simply for upkeep of the docks themselves.
-While this is customary in all other ports, this was the first time that such a thing had been done on Greymoor.
+While this is customary in all other ports, this was the first time that such a thing had been done on Grey Moor.
 Without knowledge or intent, Aaron created a government.
 The office of the protector passed to his son, Reginald."

 During childhood the fact did not escape Eomier that while there were